xrarch/mintia/Documentation/Loader.md

 ## fox32

-The fox32 ROM loads block 0 of the zeroth disk and jumps to it.
-Since this contains the APT partition table, there is a small program which simply jumps around the partition table, and loads the real primary bootloader, which is located at block 3 just like on XR/station.
-Block 3 contains a tiny program written in assembly language which loads the secondary bootloader (which is assumed to reside in inode #1), and joins the common boot path.
+The fox32 ROM loads block 0 of the zeroth disk and jumps to it, if it contains the magic string 'L3\<R' (big endian) at byte offset 508 (the final four bytes of the block).
+Since this contains the APT partition table, there is a small program which simply jumps around the partition table, and loads the real primary bootloader, which is located at block 3, which contains a tiny program written in assembly language that loads the secondary bootloader (which is assumed to reside in inode #1), and joins the common boot path.

 ## Common